Find open access content and more on EBSCO Essentials

 Open access is changing the landscape of academic research and publishing.
 Our goal remains the same — to provide researchers access to the best scholarly content available.
 As more open access journals are being published, and as many journals transition to open access, these titles are considered for inclusion in EBSCO databases.

 By indexing and linking to open access journals in EBSCO Discovery Service (EDS) and EBSCOhost, researchers get access to essential peer-reviewed research across all subjects.
+And EBSCO's Open Access eBook Collection provides researchers the ability to access thousands of open access ebook titles across hundreds of topics/subject areas via EBSCOhost or EDS.

 Not only does EBSCO support [the Directory of Open Access Journals] with a generous financial donation every year, their EBSCO Discovery Service and EBSCOhost platforms generate a lot more referrals to DOAJ than any other online platform.
 EBSCO’s strong support of both open access and open source make them unique among library vendors worldwide.